A Historical Overview of Quality Initiatives at SwedishAmerican

 Report of pathway "Carotid Endarterectomy" provided to QSLC.
 The team creates "best practice" for this surgical procedure.

-JCAHO four day survey is successful and SAH receives three-year accreditation.
+The Joint Commission four day survey is successful and SAH receives three-year accreditation.

 "The Lift Team," a new TQM team is sanctioned by Committee for Quality Improvement (CQI) for addressing the needs of very large patients and reducing staff injuries relative to managing and moving these patients.

 Dr. Anderson communicates SAHS' commitment to supporting the "Speak-up" program being sponsored by the Joint Commission nationwide.
 This program enjoins patients to become more involved in their care and to speak-up to doctors and caregivers when they have concerns and questions.

 The First Quality Dashboard (quality indicator measurements) is presented at QSLC.

 "Wrong Site Surgery" is chosen as SAHS' first Failure Modes and Effects Analysis (FMEA) project.
 Goal is to "mistake-proof" the process so that no wrong site surgery ever occurs at SAH.

 At Quality Expo, a special new award "The Henry Anderson Quality Award" is presented to Dr. Anderson and becomes an annual award.
 Dr. Gorski announces Dr. Anderson's transition from full-time to part-time and publicly thanks him for many years of service and commitment to quality.